-Maestro Sewell is in demand as a guest conductor, having led the Toronto, Detroit, Milwaukee, Columbus, Syracuse, and Monterey Symphony Orchestras, as well as the New Zealand Symphony Orchestra, Auckland Philharmonia, Christchurch Symphony, National Symphony of Mexico, Kyushu Symphony (Japan), and City Chamber Orchestra of Hong Kong.
+Maestro Sewell is in demand as a conductor having led the Toronto, Detroit, Milwaukee, Columbus, Syracuse, and Monterey Symphony Orchestras, as well as the New Zealand Symphony Orchestra, Auckland Philharmonia, Christchurch Symphony, Dunedin Sinfonia, National Symphony of Mexico, Kyushu Symphony (Japan), and City Chamber Orchestra of Hong Kong.

 A native of New Zealand, Maestro Sewell received his music training on the violin, piano and cornet, and began conducting at age 16.
 Six years later, he made his professional opera debut with the Mercury Opera and the Auckland Philharmonia Orchestra.
 Winning the Australian Guarantee Corporation’s Young Achiever’s Award allowed him to further his studies abroad.
 Sewell holds a Master of Music degree with Honors in Conducting from the University of Michigan.